For nearly two centuries, the Wharncliffe blade design has remained a staple of the knife community.

 Cold Steel calls the blade angled but it’s really just a Wharncliffe blade.
 The length is only 2.5 inches and uses AUS8A steel.
 The grip allows you to choke up on the blade for more control.

-Here is another great Wharncliffe option from Hogue.
-This time, we have an automatic knife with a 2.75-inch blade made from CPM 154 steel.
+Here is a great Wharncliffe option from Hogue.
+This is a California legal automatic knife with a 1.95-inch blade made from CPM 154 steel.
 Its black aluminum handle is nicely textured for a comfortable grip.

 This version is an auto and a reliable one at that.
 It features a safety lock mechanism to prevent accidental opening and closing.
 You can also get nearly the same knife but with a flipper instead.